IS THIS SERGIO’S YEAR?

 -All-Around Ranking (9th on tour)

-In my opinion, Sergio is coming into Championship form this year.
-I believe strongly that he is poised to win his first – and probably not the last major of his career.
-Let’s hope that Sergio’s evolving positive and mature attitude stays “on plane” like the rest of his talented golf game.
+I believe this is the new Sergio, Sergio 2.0 (as it were).
+I’m a fan of his talent and hope Sergio’s evolving positive and mature attitude stays “on plane” like the rest of his talented golf game.
 If it does all the “squandered potential” discussions will quickly fade into the distance.